yuja/jj/docs/FAQ.md

 same working copy.
 The benefits of doing so are:

-- You can use Git commands when you're not sure how to do something with Jujutsu, Jujutsu hasn't yet implemented a feature (e.g., bisection), or you simply prefer Git in some situations.
+- You can use Git commands when you're not sure how to do something with Jujutsu, Jujutsu hasn't yet implemented a feature (e.g., tagging), or you simply prefer Git in some situations.

 - Tooling that expects a Git repository still works (IDEs, build tooling, etc.)